outseta/outseta-server-side-demos/register-account/register-account.md

-# Register User Demo
+# Register Account (User) Demo

 ## Purpose

-Demonstrates how to register a new user (Person + Account) with the Outseta API, including custom fields and plan selection.
-This script does not handle login.
+Demonstrates how to register a new Account with a Person attached (aka. registering a new user) with the Outseta API, including custom fields and plan selection.

 ## What it does

-- Registers a new user (creates both a Person and an Account)
-- Prompts the user to select a subscription plan
+- Prompts for a subscription plan
+- Prompts for person details (email, first name, last name, coffee preference)
+- Prompts for account details (name, maskot)
-- Adds a custom field `Maskot` to the Account and `CoffeePreference` to the Person
+- Creates a new Account and Person in Outseta
-- Instructs the user to check their email to set their password
+- Subscribed the Account to the selected plan
-- Provides detailed logging and error handling
+- Logs the created Account and Person or any errors

 ## Outseta: Account vs. Person

 - **Account**: Represents a company, organization, or team.
 Each Account can have one or more associated people (users).
 In this demo, the Account is created with a `Name` (company name) and a custom field `Maskot`.
 - **Person**: Represents an individual user.
-Each Person is associated with an Account.
+Each Person is associated with zero, one or multiple Accounts.
 In this demo, the Person is created with their name, email, and a custom field `CoffeePreference`.

 This separation allows Outseta to support both B2B (multiple users per company) and B2C (one user per account) use cases.

+It also allows for people who have not yet subscribed to a plan, but has registered interest through a lead form, email list subscription, etc.

 ## Use cases